 As an RN coder, you should analyze a patient’s chart to understand what may have happened and determine the reasons behind it.
 You must retain lots of knowledge about health care systems and policies.
 Further, you should be able to adapt as regulations evolve.

-RN coders should be conversant with clinical mediation procedures, disease management, and modern pharmacology.
-Clear communication, ethical behavior, analytical and critical thinking, and patience in high-stress and fast-paced working environments are necessary skills.
+RN coders should discuss clinical mediation procedures, disease management, and modern pharmacology.
+Clear communication, ethical behavior, analytical and critical thinking, and patience are necessary in high-stress and fast-paced working environments.

 Licensing and education